OctopusDeploy/blog/blog/2021-03/k8s-microservices-demo/index.md

 bannerImage: blogimage-kubernetes.png
 tags:
  - Octopus
+ - Kubernetes
 ---

 ![Deploying a microservice to Kubernetes with Octopus](blogimage-kubernetes.png)

-Microservices can be a powerful design pattern allowing large teams of developers to deliver code to production without requiring code to be coordinated in a single codebase and released on a common schedule.
+Microservices can be a powerful design pattern that allow large teams of developers to deliver code to production without requiring code to be coordinated in a single codebase and released on a common schedule.
 Deploying these microservices can be a challenge though, as the cost of orchestrating Kubernetes resources and promoting between environments is paid by each individual microservice.

 Octopus has a number of useful features to help streamline and manage microservice deployments.
 In this post and screencast, we’ll run through the process of deploying the sample microservice application created by Google called [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo).